Juneau Alaska, USA Travel Guide

 Various options connect sea arrival points to land transportation within Juneau.

-Juneau does not feature significant river transportation options for passenger travel.
-Its main waterways are the Gastineau Channel and the open ocean, mainly for marine activities and sea travel.
+Juneau does not feature significant options for travel on the river for passenger travel.
+Its primary waterways are the Gastineau Channel and the open ocean, mainly for marine activities and travel by sea.

 Juneau has a public transportation system, Capital Transit, offering useful coverage for visitors.